What is an intermediary bank?

 - Once received, the beneficiary bank will credit USD funds to your beneficiary bank account

-Exemple 2: You want to receive a USD payment from a customer in Vietnam
+Exemple 2: Receiving a USD payment from a client in Vietnam

 - The beneficiary bank account is your iBanFirst account

-- Your customer MUST indicate iBanFirst's partner bank (ie, ING Belgium) as the intermediary bank
+- Your client MUST indicate iBanFirst's partner bank (ie, ING Belgium) as the intermediary bank

-What are the risks of not adding an intermediary bank?
+What are the risks of not adding an intermediary bank to send a payment?

-Risks of not adding an intermediary bank include:
+Not adding an intermediary bank may result in:

 - Increased processing time